-Find prehistoric movies to watch about cavemen and Dinosaurs.
+Find prehistoric movies to watch about prehistorical cavemen and Dinosaurs.
 We list the best Dinosaur action & adventure movies in history.
-Click any of the links to find our pages about legacy movies and genres, watch movies now in the video playlist above, or browse all the dinosaur movies below.
+Click any of the links to find our pages about legacy movies and genres, watch new movie trailers now in the video playlist above, or browse all the dinosaur movies below.

 Prehistory means literally "before history", from the Latin word for "before," præ, and historia.
 Human prehistory is the span of time since behaviorally and anatomically modern humans first appear, and until the appearance of recorded history following the invention of writing systems.
 Since both the time of settlement of modern humans, and the evolution of human civilizations, differ from region to region, prehistory starts and ends at different moments in time, depending on the region concerned.
 Sumeria in Mesopotamia and ancient Egypt were the first civilizations to develop their own scripts, and to keep historical records; this took place already during the early Bronze Age.
 The neighboring civilizations of the Ancient Middle East were the first to follow.
 Most other civilizations reached the end of prehistory during Iron Age.